 1. Navigate to Tasks > New Task > SQL Server Backup.

 2. Click + Add Computers to detect the client computers with SQL database, select any of them from the result list.

 3. Click + Add to detect instances on the specified computer.
 You can select multiple databases or the entire instance at once.

 4. Click on Step 3 > Add Storage to specify a target network share or NAS.
 Then you can click Start Backup to save and execute the task.

 ☛ To automate the backup, just click Schedule to configure the frequency and backup type (full or differential).

 ☛ To restore from the backup, click Advanced at the top right corner of the task, and choose Restore to proceed.
 It allows you to restore one or multiple databases to any earlier date.

-The purpose of this article is to introduce the frequently used methods of backing up databases via SQL Server Management Studio and a more convenient alternative - AOMEI Centralized Backupper Database Edition.
+The purpose of this article is to introduce the steps to use SQL Server Management Studio backup database, and a more convenient alternative - AOMEI Centralized Backupper Database Edition.

 It not only provides a concise graphic interface, but also simplifies the process of selecting databases and creating schedules.
 As a centralized managment tool, it even enables you to restore SQL databases to another server directly.